RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 ### Ground stations

-The `GroundStations` section of `RemoteTech/RemoteTech_Settings.cfg` (which will be created when you start KSP) controls the number, range, and placement of satellite uplink stations.
+The `GroundStations` node controls the number, range, and placement of satellite uplink stations.
 Each `STATION{}` block represents a station.
-By default, there is only one ground station, coinciding with the KSC Tracking Station.
+By default, there is a single ground station, coinciding with the Tracking Station of the Kerbal Space Center.

 Each `STATION{}` block needs the following fields: